b12consulting/nagra/contrib/weather/README.md

 ## Data sources

 Our two sources in this example are the files `city.csv` and `weather.csv`.
-By chance, we the cities given in the wearther file are exactly the same as the ones in the city file, with the same spelling or capitalization.
+By chance, the cities given in the wearther file are exactly the same as the ones in the city file, with the same spelling or capitalization.